To all who are spiritually weary and seek rest,

 In October 2014, Pastor Andre and his family were called to Spokane to serve as the Director of the Youth for Christ Ministry.
 Around this same time, Redeemer moved out of the building we had rented for six years.
 Our church found itself without a building of its own.
 Most weeks we met at the Hyatt in downtown Redmond, occasionally gathering at other locations when necessary.
 Pastor Mike Kelly, Executive Director of the Pacific NW PCA church planting network served as our interim pastor.
 This was a time of stress and loss for our young congregation, and it was also a time of growing and coming together as God’s grace sustained Redeemer through it.

 In September of 2015, Pastor Jason and Jenny Dorsey left the church they had served for 13 years in Indianapolis, IN (also named Redeemer) to lead Redeemer Redmond.
-And in March 2016 Redeemer moved to Redmond Middle School for our Sunday services.
-This location in the center of the Education Hill Community provides our church with stability and plenty of space to grow
+And in March 2016, Redeemer moved to Redmond Middle School for our Sunday services.
+This location in the center of the Education Hill Community provides our church with stability and plenty of space to grow.
+We are intentionally a co-op church, strategically focused on raising up leaders for the church and city.

 In our church’s story we see God’s grace in our birth, growth, and even transitions.
 God’s grace in our past gives us courage to dream big for our future.